 Misuse of Telephones

-Unauthorized use or destruction of telephones located on the Voorhees College campus; use of con-campus telephones for illegal purposes or in an illegal manner.
+Unauthorized use or destruction of telephones located on the Voorhees University campus; use of con-campus telephones for illegal purposes or in an illegal manner.

 Pets and Animals